rapid7/insightconnect-workflows/workflows/InsightIDR_Enrich_Alert_Data_with_Open_Source_Plugins/help.md

 # Description

 This workflow attempts to enrich all following IoCs (IPs, Domains, URLs, Hashes), if available.
-Can be associated with almost any alert.
+It can be associated with almost any alert.

 # Key Features

-* Indicator of compromise enrichment
+* Indicator of Compromise enrichment

 # Requirements